dsissoko/zkdemo/README.md

 ![Alt text](okta-error.PNG "Oka error")

-It claims about soem REDIRECT URI parameter not present in the client settings....
+It claims about some REDIRECT URI parameter not present in the client settings....

 At the Okta admin part, i use my "always free" test account with the following setup: